goodwillcoding/configme/docs/tutorial.rst

 .. note ::

-    The `development.settings` settings file uses the INI format and contains sections for each of the configuration files that development role will have generated. **If the file is not included in here it will not generated.**
+    The `development.configme` settings file uses the INI format and contains sections for each of the configuration files that development role will have generated. **If the file is not included in here it will not generated.**